List of storms named Doksuri

-The name Doksuri has been used to name three tropical cyclones in the Western Pacific Ocean.
-The name was submitted by South Korea and means eagle.
-It replaced the name Nabi, which was retired following the 2005 typhoon season.
+The name Doksuri (Korean: 독수리, [to̞ks͈uɾi]) has been used for three tropical cyclones in the northwestern Pacific Ocean.
+The name was contributed by South Korea and means eagle or the Eurasian black vulture (Aegypius monachus) in Korean.
+It replaced the name Nabi (Korean: 나비, [na̠bi]), which means butterfly in Korean, after it was retired following the 2005 Pacific typhoon season.